Is it worth insulating your garage? It depends. Get the scoop in this comprehensive guide.

 How do you know if you need to insulate your garage?

 It can be tricky to know if you need to insulate—or reinsulate—your garage.
-But depending on your garage type and specific wants and needs, you may not even need to.
+But depending on your garage type and specific wants, you may not even need to.
 We’ll explain.

 We’re insulation experts, and we’d be the first to tell you that the most important areas to insulate to make your home feel better are the foundation and attic.